Memory Prosthetics and Cognitive Augmentation

 +

-Do consumer brain-stimulation devices work?
+Do consumer brain-stimulation devices actually work?

 +

-Could AI + stimulation enhance memory?
+Could AI plus brain stimulation enhance human memory?

 +